-The preparation of the Company's consolidated financial statements requires management to make judgements and estimates that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
-Actual outcomes could differ from these judgements and estimates.
-The consolidated financial statements include judgements and estimates which, by their nature, are uncertain.
-The impacts of such judgements and estimates are pervasive throughout the consolidated financial statements, and may require accounting adjustments based on future occurrences.
+The preparation of the Company's consolidated financial statements in conformity with IFRS requires management to make judgements and estimates that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
+Based on historical experience and current conditions, management makes assumptions that are believed to be reasonable under the circumstances.
+These estimates and assumptions form the basis for judgements about the carrying value of assets and liabilities and reported amounts for revenues and expenses.
+Actual outcomes may differ from these judgements and estimates.
+These estimates and assumptions are also affected by management's application of accounting policies, which is contained in Note 2 (d) of the December 31, 2017 annual consolidated financial statements.
+The impacts of such judgements and estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and the revision affects both current and future periods.